Radio amateur activities

 You can for example use the web interface provided by WebSDR and select the website of you choice that will connect you to a HF or VHF receiver connected to Internet.
 The station is usually connected to a short antenna (whip or dipole) but is able to capture all readable signals up to antipodes, 12000 km away or even more distant using the long path.

-The alternative is to connnect on the DXHeat cluster, usually used for assisted QSOs, that also offers the opportunity to listen amateur bands without constraint nor subscription.
+The alternative is to connnect on the DXHeat cluster (or other DX Summit, WSPRNet, LOTW, etc), usually used for assisted QSOs, that also offers the opportunity to listen amateur bands without constraint nor subscription.

 Listen to amateur radio stations, DXHeat cluster

 Clic on a DX call sign then select the headset

 What shortwave radio broadcasts on what frequency (and conversely) ?

 If you prefer to control your receive conditions, instead of buying a shortwave receiver or a transceiver, often expensive and quite cumbersome, you can purchase a small SDR receiver.
 Their sizing is ranging between the USB stick and the switchbox.

 If most are provided with a small whip antenna 20 cm long just able to capture FM stations, to decode properly V/UHF or SHF signals like ISS transmissions, APT signals from weather satellites or TV channels, you need to connect it to an external antenna cut for that specific band (e.g. a short beam or a helical antenna).

 To watch : AirSpy SDR at work by W9RAN

 How to set up a SDR radio, B.Churchward